Kerch Airport

+History

 Though the airport is bankrupt, it is still in service and is used by general aviation today.
 The airport itself is not in good condition.
-The runway needs repair, airport facilities are bad, there is a working ATC tower which is also needs improvements.
+The runway needs repair, airport facilities are bad, and there is a working ATC tower which needs improvements.
 There are no airline services to this airport.

 Airline flights to/from the airport ceased operations in 2008, formerly encountering approximately 8-10 flights per day, both domestic and international.
 From 2005 to 2006, the airport tried to resume flights to Kyiv and Moscow using Motor Sich Airlines, but expenses were high and profit was too low, which made flying unprofitable.

 Accidents and incidents

 On 13 November 1971, an Aeroflot Antonov 24B (CCCP-46378) struck a pylon of an electrical transmission line and crashed on approach.
-There were total of 5 passengers and crew aboard who all died on impact.
+There were a total of 5 passengers and crew aboard who all died on impact.
 The aircraft was damaged beyond repair.